cmazakas/foxy/docs/reference/session.md

 The "default" constructor for most use-cases.

-If the session options contain an SSL context, the session will be constructed in SSL mode.
+If the session options contain an SSL context, the session will be constructed in SSL mode, i.e.
+`session.stream.is_ssl()` returns `true`.

 #### `stream_type`